EleutherAGI/Pipeline/README.md

 We want to gain useful generalizable knowledge about the inner workings of non-finetuned transformer language models.
 We achieve this by running a number of experiments to probe the hidden layer activations using different datasets, model sizes, pooling methods and classifiers, and visualize this interactively with a StreamLit app.
 This information will help us in future embedding experiments and eegi, among other things.

 # How to use
-1. Prepare data by running get_data.py -data_save_path
+1. Prepare data by the running get_data.py script. -data_save_path
 2. Create classifiers
 Classifiers come in two flavours: sklearn and pytorch.
 Sklearn style classifiers (SingleStepOpt) get fitted by a single step and depending on the output, require a set of thresholds to be found.
 Pytorch style classifiers (MultiStepOpt) use gradient descent and are optimizer over multiple training epochs.
 In both cases they need an input_size argument and a name for logging.